COVID-19 Community Assistance Fund and Taskforce

 Community Assistance Fund (CAF): At the outset of the pandemic, the Junior League of Washington Board of Directors moved quickly to establish the Community Assistance Fund to support nonprofit organizations in the greater Washington, DC, area experiencing urgent need as they provide community support as a result of the COVID-19 public health emergency.

-Through the Community Assistance Fund, at least $75,000 in grants will be fast-tracked to support local organizations in need during the COVID-19 pandemic.
+Through the Community Assistance Fund, grants are fast-tracked to support local organizations in need during the COVID-19 pandemic.